"And He said to them all, If any man will come after me, let him deny himself, and take up his cross daily, and follow me" (Luke 9:23).

 This same conversation and challenge is also recorded in Matthew 16:24 and Mark 8:34, except that only Luke included the term "daily."
 Except for one brief reference in Matthew 10:38, this conversation marks the first explicit reference in the Bible to the practice of crucifixion, and it apparently assumes that the disciples were already well aware of this typically Roman method of execution.

 "Taking up the cross" referred to the usual requirement that each condemned man haul his own cross to the place of execution.
 Jesus knew that He would soon have to be doing this Himself (John 19:16-17).

-Many disciples have indeed suffered martyrdom for Christ’s sake, but all should at least be willing to deny themselves daily.
-“Taking up the cross” does not necessarily mean dying as Christ did, but it does mean consciously dying each day to the world and living unto Him.
-For “they that are Christ’s have crucified the flesh with the affections and lusts” (Galatians 5:24) and gladly affirm this testimony: “God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world” (Galatians 6:14).
+Many disciples have, indeed, suffered martyrdom for Christ's sake, but all should at least be willing to deny themselves each day.
+"Taking up the cross" does not necessarily mean dying as Christ did, but it does mean consciously dying each day to the world and living unto Him.
+For "they that are Christ's have crucified the flesh with the affections and lusts" (Galatians 5:24), and they gladly affirm this testimony: "God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world" (Galatians 6:14).
 HMM